Czechs book World Cup playoff final spot after penalty shootout win against Ireland

 The Czechs fought back in the second half with a more lively performance and nearly levelled when Ladislav Krejci's glancing header from a free kick was tipped over the bar by the Irish goalkeeper.

-In extra time Czech keeper Matej Kovar made two saves before Kliment, who entered the match as it headed toward a shootout, drove his penalty home to secure the win.
+In extra time Kovar made two saves before Kliment, who entered the match as it headed toward a shootout, drove his penalty home to secure the win.

 The Czechs, aiming to make their first World Cup appearance since 2006, host Denmark who dismantled North Macedonia 4-0 earlier in the night.